Many new miticides for strawberries and vegetables

 - Watch for early signs of mite infestation, such as off-color or yellowing of the crop, and spot-treat localized mite infestations when possible.

-- Use specific miticides and rotate with materials that have different modes of action to reduce potential of resistance.
+- Use specific miticides and rotate with materials that have different modes of action to reduce the potential of resistance.

 - Obtain thorough spray coverage, especially to the leaf undersides.